nextstrain/docs.nextstrain.org/src/guides/share/fetch-via-urls.md

 # Fetch datasets & narratives accessible via a public URL

 We want to allow researchers the maximum amount of control over where their data lives and who controls it.
-To facilitate this, we promote a couple of easy-to-use methods to facilitating this - [Nextstrain Groups](./nextstrain-groups), where the data are stored on Amazon AWS S3 and [Nextstrain Community](./community-builds) where the data lives within your own GitHub repos.
+To facilitate this, we promote a couple of easy-to-use methods to facilitating this - [Nextstrain Groups](./groups/index), where the data are stored on nextstrain.org, and [Nextstrain Community](./community-builds), where the data lives within your own GitHub repos.
 This page describes a third way:

 **Datasets or narratives which are accessible via a public URL can be accessed through a `nextstrain.org/fetch/...` URL**